GustavoPeredo/Big-Avatar-Gnome-Shell-Extension/README.md

 This extension adds your username and icon to your menu panel.
 It also allows you to launch an application or run a custom shell command.

+- horizontal/vertical layout

+- Launch an application/Run a shell command

 Compatible with Gnome 40+.

 <h2 align="center">